ec-son/snapjson/README.md

 ### $nocontains operator

-In this example, we retrieve the documents where the colors field do not contain white and black colors at once..
+In this example, we retrieve the documents where the colors field doesn't contain white and black colors at once..

 ```typescript
 await shoesCollection.find({ colors: { $nocontains: ["black", "white"] } });